riquelmemontijo/library/README.md

 <hr>

-* The V10 file of Flyway, I insert a user default to sign in on the app.
+* The V10 file of Flyway, I inserted a default user to sign in on the app.
 In an HTTP request of POST type, for the url http://localhost:8080/user/login send this body:
 ```json
 {
   "username":"master.master",